giantswarm/docs/src/content/advanced/spot-instances/azure/ondemand-fallback/index.md

 Next, create two node pools.

 1. Name: Spot,
-   Enable spot instances: yes,
+   Enable spot VMs: yes,
    Spot maximum price per hour: set your value for max price or use current on-demand pricing as max, Scaling range: min=1

 2. Name: On-Demand,
-   Instance type: the same as selected for the "Spot" node pool, Enable spot instances: no,
+   VM size: the same as selected for the "Spot" node pool, Enable spot VMs: no,
    Scaling range: min=1

 If it is important to you that the nodes in both node pools run in the same availability zone(s), you have to select the matching zones manually for each node pool.